4 Ways to Fix iCloud Restore Stuck Issues

 “... my iPhone continues to say "Restoring from iCloud Backup."
 It's been two days so far, it seems like the iCloud backup is stuck ...”

-Many Apple users are happy to backup and restore their mobile devices to and from iCloud.
+Many Apple users are happy to back up and restore their mobile devices to and from iCloud.
 It is an easy thing to do and you can perform a backup anytime, anywhere.
 It removes the need to go to the trouble of connecting your mobile device to a desktop computer via a USB cable and then launch iTunes.
 However, there have been reports of the iCloud backup becoming stuck in the way that our correspondent describes above.

-In fact, even in normal circumstances, depending on the capacity of your iPhone, and the speed of your data connection, a routine restore from iCloud could be completed in an hour or two, but it could take up to a full day.
+Even in normal circumstances, depending on the capacity of your iPhone, and the speed of your data connection, a routine restore from iCloud could be completed in an hour or two, but it could take up to a full day.
 If it takes longer than that, you need to think about interrupting the process.
 Do not just switch your device off.
 If you do so, that might cause problems which are difficult to solve.
 Let us guide you through how to safely fix a stuck iCloud backup restore.

 - Part I. How to fix iCloud restore stuck issue on your phone